openzfs/openzfs-docs/docs/Basic Concepts/RAIDZ.rst

 - we will have 128K/2 = 64 stripes with 8K of data and 4K of parity each

-, so usable space ratio in this case will be 66%.
+so usable space ratio in this case will be 66%.

-If RAIDZ will have more disks, it's stripe width will be larger, and space efficiency better too.
+The more disks RAIDZ has, the wider the stripe, the greater the space efficiency.

 You can find actual parity cost per RAIDZ size here: